Single-use plastic alternatives

 It’s estimated that these single-use plastics account for about 40% of plastic waste and only about 12% of plastics recycled in Australia in 2020.
 The major problem with single-use plastic items is that they are very difficult to recover for re-use, even as fuel to replace thermal coal.
 Reducing these single-use plastics will reduce material use, reduce landfill and improve our impact on the environment and wildlife.

-- Plastic-free straw alternatives include paper, compostable plant-based, bamboo, and edible pasta and rice straws.
-There are also reusable straws made of glass, stainless steel and silicone.
-Even better, you could encourage your clientele not to use straws or make them opt-in (rather than serving with straws).
+- Plastic-free straw alternatives include paper, compostable plant-based, bamboo, and edible pasta or rice straws, as well as reusable options made of glass, stainless steel or silicone, and even the choice to encourage customers not to use straws or make them opt-in

-- Plastic-free drink stirrer alternatives include recycled wood and bamboo.
-For some drinks, you can even use a healthy celery, carrot or cucumber.
-Spoons and glass stirrers are also a good reusable substitute.
+- Plastic-free drink stirrer alternatives include recycled wood and bamboo, while for some drinks you can use a natural option like celery, carrot or cucumber, and spoons or glass stirrers also make good reusable substitutes

 - Plastic-free cup alternatives include BYO cup, bioplastic* cups, and traditional paperboard sauce/sample cups

-- Plastic-free plate, bowl and food container alternatives include traditional porcelain/ceramic plates.
-For takeaway, there is traditional paperboard for boxes, trays and wedges; and now palm leaf and bamboo plates and bioplastic* alternatives.
-There are also sugarcane clamshells, trays and bowls.
+- Plastic-free plate, bowl and food container alternatives include traditional porcelain or ceramic plates for dine-in use, and for takeaway there are paperboard boxes, trays and wedges, palm leaf and bamboo plates, bioplastic options, and sugarcane clamshells, trays and bowls

 Single-use cups, lids, dome lids and loose expanded polystyrene packaging may be banned in future.
 Why not consider replacing these now.

-- Plastic-free coffee cups and lids can be substituted by traditional porcelain/ceramic cups, paper cups and bioplastics*.
-Asking clients to BYO cup or mug, or not providing the lid might be a useful choice.
+- Plastic-free coffee cups and lids can be replaced with traditional porcelain or ceramic cups, paper cups or bioplastic options, and you can also encourage clients to bring their own cup or mug or choose not to use a lid

-* Bioplastics (made from plants) are a great alternative to single-use plastics, although they do require commercial-grade recycling programs to break them down.
+- Bioplastics (made from plants) are a great alternative to single-use plastics, although they do need commercial-grade recycling programs to break them down.
 The main benefit is that biodegradable plastic becomes water and carbon dioxide when it decomposes.

 It is hoped that alternatives to single-use plastics for fresh fruit, meats and groceries will soon become available too.